Rakesh Yankaran

-Rakesh Yankaran was born in Brickfield, Carapichaima, Trinidad and Tobago and is of Telugu and Bhojpuri Indian descent.
+Rakesh Yankaran was born in Brickfield, Carapichaima, Trinidad and Tobago to a Hindu family and is of Telugu and Bhojpuri Indian descent.
 He began his career in 1974, but first gained national acclaim in 1991 with Dadiyya Moday Lay Lay.
 Other hits include Mousie, Dulahin Chale Sasural and Naroro Ray.
 He won the National Chutney Monarch competition in 1996 and 1997 and 2008, and the National Traditional Chutney Monarch in 2008.
+He has collaborated with artists like Ravi B, Raymond Ramnarine, Sam Bhoodram, etc.

+Some of his albums include but are not limited to:

+"D Raja is Boss", "Geh Tem Raja", "Get in D' Soor with De Raja", "Bhajan Ratnavali", "Shakti Vandana", "Jai Kali".